desofto/apiql/README.md

 # APIQL

-Implementation of the API language similar to GraphQL for Ruby on Rails
+Implementation of the API language similar to GraphQL for Ruby on Rails.

+It compiles requests into Hashes for faster rendering.

+Now, it automatically detects nested entities and eager-loads them for faster DB access!

 Define your responder (requested methods):